Travel To Oman

 Oman’s rich history is showcased in more than 1000 forts and castles around the country.
 Every fort has its own unique story, most of them were also the homes of the local leaders and many are now museums.
 Oman’s low-rise towns retrain their traditional charms while Omanis continue their Bedouin values.
 The generous hospitality of Oman will charm you as the locals are friendly and admiringly approachable.
 Oman is the obvious choice for travelers who seek out natural beauty while wanting to sense its ancient soul.

-Best Time To Visit Oman
+When is the Best Time To Visit Oman?

 Oman’s climate is typical of the Arabian Peninsula, with blisteringly hot summers and pleasantly mild Mediterranean winters.
 During the summer months (March/April to September/October) almost the entire country is scorching hot.
 In fact from May to July the thermometer can often nudge up to 104F/40C.
 Visiting during this period is best avoided, with the exception of Salalah where temperatures remain bearable thanks to the annual khareef which descends from June to August or September.